Mayor: 2018 Achievements Put Waite Park on the Map

 We need to get somebody in the Gander Mountain building, I'd like to see that get filled up.
 I know there is someone looking at the Anderson Trucking property out by Highway 23 so if we can get that developed that would be nice.

 Other high points presented at the State of the City Address included the achievements of the police department.
 Chief Dave Bentrud says they've made great strides in sex trafficking resources.
-With the addition of two full-time investigators he says they were able to arrest 14 traffickers (which is as much as the last four years) within the last night months.
+With the addition of two full-time investigators he says they were able to arrest 14 traffickers (which is as much as the last four years) within the last nine months.
 Looking ahead Bentrud says they plan to create a reserve officer program.

 Fire Chief Jim Alshire says in 2018 they responded to 195 total calls.
 Looking ahead he says they want to do a better job in pre-planning fire calls through the help of a computer system which will better locate addresses, hydrants and other needs.
 Alshire says they also continue to need volunteers to join their department.